sdomanskyi/decneo/docs/source/outputData.rst

+.. _output-data:

-**Output Data**
+**Output data**
 ===============

 Outputs all resulting directories, files, and figures to directory specified as the ``workingDir`` when creating an instance of ``class scRegulation``.
-It will also output a report detailing all results and figures.
+It will also output an analysis report detailing all results and figures.

 **Directories**
 ---------------